Public Services and Procurement Canada Asbestos Management Standard

 |Medical test records||30 years from date of test - Refer to human resources document storage requirements||Refer to human resources requirements|

 In addition, for records noted above to be kept on site, these shall be retained on site as long as a building is occupied or managed by PSPC.
-For electronic copies (other than medical records), these records shall be saved and retained in GCDOCSFootnote 4 as per the above retention schedule, and managed subject to any instructions for a hazardous substances information management system.
+For electronic copies (other than medical records), these records shall be saved and retained in GCdocs Footnote 2 as per the above retention schedule, and managed subject to any instructions for a hazardous substances information management system.

-All other documents related to asbestos management and abatements shall be maintained and disposed of as per PSPC’s departmental policy Records Management and Information Holdings (044), and the associated Departmental Records Retention and Disposal Plan.
+All other documents related to asbestos management and abatements shall be maintained and disposed of as per PSPC’s departmental policy on Information Management.

 - Naturally occurring fibrous silicates, including chrysotile, amosite, crocidolite, tremolite, anthophyllite, and actinolite.